RobIsaTeam/courses/_course_3_threejs/4-camera.md

 ```

 > ### Challenge:
-> Similar to setting the positon, we can rotate the camera around the x-, y-, and z-axis.
+> Similar to setting the position, we can rotate the camera around the x-, y-, and z-axis.
 > Inspecting what `console.log(camera.rotation)`
 > returns, think of how you could just modify the rotation around the x-axis?